Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

 \section{Fracture Cluster Options}

-We hypothesise that identifying reoccurring patterns in an agent's behaviour across successful tasks will improve performance on future, unseen tasks.
-Our method consists of three key stages: \textbf{1)} Identifying the underlying reoccurring patterns in an agent's behaviour across multiple tasks, \textbf{2)} selecting the most \textit{useful} patterns---those likely to appear in successful trajectories of all possible tasks, and \textbf{3)} defining these identified patterns as options for the agent's future use.
+We hypothesise that identifying reoccurring patterns in an agent's behaviour across successfully completed tasks will improve performance on future tasks that the agent has not yet experienced.
+Correspondingly, we propose an approach to multi-level skill discovery that consists of three stages: (1) identifying similar patterns in an agent's behaviour across multiple tasks, (2) selecting the most \textit{useful} of these patterns---those considered to be the most likely to appear in trajectories of all possible tasks, and (3) using these identified patterns as a basis for generating options for future use.
+In this section, we discuss each stage in turn.